wayfu-id/wayfu-dom/README.md

 /** This getters bellow will work if there is a `first` element */
-// .childNodes get the first element childNodes postItems.childNodes; // will return NodeList or undefined
+// .childNodes get the first element childNodes postItems.childNodes; // will return DOM or undefined
-// .parent to get the first element parent element postItems.parent; // will return HTMLElement or undefined
+// .parent to get the first element parent element postItems.parent; // will return DOM or undefined
-// .nextSibling to get next sibling element postItems.nextSibling; // will return HTMLElement or undefined
+// .nextSibling to get next sibling element postItems.nextSibling; // will return DOM or undefined
 // .classList to get all css class from first element postItems.classList; // will return DOMTokenList or undefined